dgelessus/python-typedstream/README.rst

 ------------

 Python 3.6 or later.
-No other libraries are required.
+No other libraries are required, except that before Python 3.8, the ``typing_extensions`` library is needed.

 Installation
 ------------